 Physical discomfort or an emotional outburst may cause a toddler to throw a tantrum.
 This may come out of the blue and take you completely by surprise.
 What needs to be understood here is not every show of anger or insolence is a tantrum.
-The occurence is unpleasant for both the toddler and you.
-Read on about some situations that would help you understand why toddlers throw tantrums, how to handle these situations, and the age at which when children throw most tantrum.
+The occurrence is unpleasant for both the toddler and you.
+Read on about some situations that would help you understand why toddlers throw tantrums, how to handle these situations, and the age at which when children throw most tantrums.

 Even the most well-behaved baby can have a bad day and make things difficult for its parents.
 Your child is exploring the world around him with all his senses.
-He’s trying to master his environment and failure to achieve results leads to venting frustrations, and hence throwing a tantrum.
+He’s trying to master his environment and failure to achieve results may lead to venting frustrations, and hence throwing a tantrum.
 For the child, it is the only way to ease its anxiety.
-There could be many causes behind your baby’s tantrums but there’s nothing that cannot be handled.
+There could be many causes behind your baby’s tantrums, but there’s nothing that cannot be handled.
 The primary reasons for tantrums are:

-Your child is trying to request you to do something about a situation.
+- Your child is trying to request you to do something about a situation

-He’s trying to seek attention.
+- He’s trying to seek attention

-- He’s trying to escape from a situation.
+- He’s trying to escape from a situation

-Agitation/uneasiness (diaper discomfort, teething, upset stomach)
+- Agitation/uneasiness (diaper discomfort, teething, upset stomach)

-Change of place
+- Change of place

-Lack of acknowledgement
+- Lack of acknowledgment

-Parents who are otherwise busy, and suddenly find themselves disciplining their child.
+- Parents who are otherwise busy, and suddenly find themselves disciplining their child

 - Tactics for tackling toddlers’ temper tantrums - (http://babysleepoby.wordpress.com/2008/12/07/tactics-for-tackling-a-toddlers-temper-tantrum)